Perry family: WWII and the modern era

-The Right Reverend James DeWolf Perry (1871–1947) was an American Episcopal clergyman and prelate who served as the 7th Bishop of Rhode Island (1911–1946) and the 18th Presiding Bishop of the Episcopal Church (1930–1937).
+The Right Reverend James De Wolf Perry (1871–1947) was an American Episcopal clergyman and prelate who served as the 7th Bishop of Rhode Island (1911–1946) and the 18th Presiding Bishop of the Episcopal Church (1930–1937).

 John LaFarge Jr. (1880–1963) was an American Jesuit Catholic priest known for his activism against racism and anti-semitism.
 In the run-up to World War II, he worked on a draft of a papal encyclical against racist and totalitarian ideologies for Pope Pius XI; entitled Humani generis unitas, though it was never promulgated due to the death of Pius XI on February 10, 1939.

 Oliver Hazard Perry La Farge (1901–1963) was an American writer and anthropologist of Native American culture, best known for his 1930 Pulitzer Prize-winning novel Laughing Boy.
 Oliver's older brother, Christopher La Farge (1897–1956) was a watercolor artist, poet, short story writer, and novelist whose compositions often chronicled Rhode Island life.
-His son, Peter La Farge (1931–1965), was an American folk music singer in Greenwich Village, who worked along with Bob Dylan, Ramblin' Jack Elliott, Dave Van Ronk, and Pete Seeger, and is famous for writing the song "The Ballad of Ira Hayes".
+Oliver's son, Peter La Farge (1931–1965), was an American folk music singer in Greenwich Village, who worked along with Bob Dylan, Ramblin' Jack Elliott, Dave Van Ronk, and Pete Seeger, and is famous for writing the song "The Ballad of Ira Hayes".

-Perry's grandniece, Ruth Ann Black (1893–1964), married naval architect and Gulf Oil executive Willard F. Jones.
+A great-grandniece of Oliver Hazard Perry and Matthew Calbraith Perry, Ruth Ann Black (1893–1964) married naval architect and Gulf Oil executive Willard F. Jones.

 Raymond P. R. Neilson (1881–1964) was an American painter and instructor at the National Academy of Design from 1927 to 1934.
 Neilson studied under William Merritt Chase at the Art Students League of New York, the Académie Julian under Jean-Paul Laurens, the Ecole des Beaux Arts, Académie de la Grande Chaumière, and the Académie Colarossi.